sanadhis/kube_monitoring/README.md

 | uptime  | Number of milliseconds since the container was started. |

 # The Application
+For both API and WEB, it is possible to discover all **available metrics** by specifying which metric in **URL path** for each request.
+However, you have to type manually in the web application as non-main kubernetes metrics are not really concerned in this project.

 ## Project Structure
 ------------
     ├── app